-Here is an example of swarf build up in the inside front of the nose assembly:
+Here is an example of swarf build-up in the inside front of the nose assembly:

 Evidence shows that setting aluminium/aluminium rivets, such as Bulb-Tite® rivets, will leave more swarf in the nose assembly and jaw case.
-If you are in this user zone, you will need to pay extra attention cleaning up the nozzle.
+If you are in this user zone, you will need to pay extra attention to cleaning up the nozzle.
 For maintenance instructions, download the Gesipa Powerbird Pro Jaw Set Maintenance manual.

 Second, loosened nosepiece

-The nosepiece can become loose and this will cause damage to threads.
-Make sure the nosepiece is tightened before using the tool; and it must be tightened with a 12mm spanner.
+The nosepiece can become loose, and this will cause damage to threads.
+Make sure the nosepiece is tightened before using the tool, and it must be tightened with a 12mm spanner.